heberjosias/heberjosias/README.md

 ### Hi there, I'm Heber Josías 👋
-I'm a geek, passionate about learning and always looking for innovation💡
+I'm a geek, passionate about learning and always looking for innovation💡 I have 5 years of experience in web projects, cloud services and I have worked in mobile development, e-commerce and recently data science.

 - You can find me 🔭 :
 - [Instagram](https://www.instagram.com/josiasheber/)